mbucc/clean-architecture-with-java-9/README.md

 to  split up your one huge database schema into smaller, entity-specific schemas (once you settle how to handle race conditions around foreign key constraints  ;)
 ).
-You could
+Likewise,  you could
-have one monolith or many micro services---either approach would use the same core, db, and (possibly) ui modules.
+have one monolith or many micro services---either approach would use the same core, db, and (hopefully) the ui modules.

 Since java.util.ServiceLoader
 has been around since Java 1.6, this approach will work with Java 8.
 You just